 Here, we will try to provide a collection of helpful posts about the state of video, audio, print and web production as well as its accessibility to both publishers and intended media audiences.

 Video Production: Yesterday and Today

 Until recently, video production for product promotion, training or showcasing talent was perceived by many to be too expensive.
 Quite frankly for many years, video solutions were too expensive for small to medium sized businesses.
 The video equipment used by many cost well in to the hundreds of thousands and when a production session was completed, all of the production elements were disassembled and archived or discarded.
 Today, with digital video, which delivers in most cases much better quality than analog video, cameras, editing systems and archiving, cost less than a tenth of their antiquated counterparts.
 Additionally production sessions and elements are now saved and can be re-opened in an instant, making content changes far less time-consuming and costly.
-At Tampa Video Graphic, we proudly pass the cost advantage of lower digital video overhead to our customers with dramatically more affordable services and after-production flexibility.
+At Fort Worth Video Graphic, we proudly pass the cost advantage of lower digital video overhead to our customers with dramatically more affordable services and after-production flexibility.

 Some Things to Consider About Video

 Video content for television and the internet is a powerful tool indeed, therefore one should think about how to effectively harness that power and what needs to be in place to take full advantage of it.